The Ergohacks Verdict

 - Special considerations: It’s a great choice for many with chronic health issues, in particular those with mobility issues (who have help with pitching) or back pain that limits range of movement, heat sensitivity or claustrophobia (at full height with 360° views and access to a constant breeze it feels spacious and open).

-* Coatings and treatments: Like the vast majority of polyester tents, the Octagon a fire resistant and water proof coating applied that result in that chemical smell once unpacked and pitched.
+Like the vast majority of polyester tents, the Octagon a fire resistant and water proof coating applied that result in that chemical smell once unpacked.
 This may be a problem for someone with a chemical sensitivity, migraine or asthma and I certainly struggled with it.
-We pitched our new tent in the back garden for a 2 – 3 weeks and the smell did wear off over time.
+We pitched our new tent in the back garden for a 2 – 3 weeks and the smell wore off over time.
 Over 2 months of regular use and eco-friendly cleaning, including camping trips as well as pitching and using it in the garden, it no longer has any scent when inside.
 This is not specific to this tent, but standard industry practice.

 Pack Size: 85 x 30 x 30cm